Armed Forces Day (Bangladesh): History

-Bangladesh Navy

-Many of the Bengali sailors and officers in the Pakistan Navy decamped, to form an emerging Bangladesh Navy.
-Initially, there were two ships BNS Padma (1973) and PALASH and 45 navy personnel.
-They prevented the supply of arms, ammunitions and rations for the occupation forces.
-This operation from the Naval Commandos made Ports in Chittagong and Mongla highly lethal for the occupation forces.
+Many Bengali sailors and officers in the Pakistan Navy decamped, to form an emerging Bangladesh Navy.
+Initially, there were two ships BNS Padma and BNS Palash and 45 navy personnel.
+They prevented the supply of arms, ammunition, and rations for the occupation forces.
+This operation from the Naval Commandos made ports in Chittagong and Mongla highly lethal for the occupation forces.

-Bangladesh Air Force

-The official date of formation of the Bangladesh Air Force (BAF) has been established as 28 September 1971 and it was launched formally by the Government on 8 October 1971.
+The official date of formation of the Bangladesh Air Force (BAF) has been established as 28 September 1971 and it was launched formally by the Provisional Government on 8 October 1971.
 BAF was formed with all officers and airmen of Bengali origin serving in the Pakistan Air Force prior to the war.
-Out of 11 BDF Sectors, the most tactically significant sector, the Central Sector – Sector 11, was in command of a BAF officer including Sector 6.
+Out of eleven sectors of Bangladesh Forces, the most tactically significant sector, the Central Sector – Sector 11, was in command of a BAF officer including Sector 6.
 The BAF started their operation from an abandoned airfield at Dimapur.